mohitrajain/wire-docs/src/how-to/administrate/restund.md

 respond correctly when `GET /calls/config/v2` is called.
 All successful responses are served in the result.

 In addition, if there are any clients using the legacy endpoint, `GET /calls/config`, (all versions of all mobile apps since 2018 no longer use this) they will be served by the servers listed in the
 `_turn._udp.prod.example.com` SRV record.
 This endpoint, however, will not serve the domain names received inside the SRV record, instead it will serve the first `A` record that is associated with each domain name in the SRV record.

 ## How to see how many people are currently connected to the restund server

-You can see the count of currently ongoing calls (also called "allocations"):
+You can see the count of currently ongoing calls (also called “allocations”):

 ```sh
 echo turnstats | nc -u 127.0.0.1 33000 -q1 | grep allocs_cur | cut -d' ' -f2